adions025/Damage_Detection_MaskRCNN/README.md

      ```
  * You will get two folders with the different code versions in the previous path.

 ### Additional information:
 * Mask R-CNN needs eggs, run you setup.py file to generate again.
-* If you have installation problems, you can use my same enviroment (enviroment.yml) conda.
+* If you have installation problems, you can use the same enviroment (enviroment.yml) conda.
+    ```
+    $ conda env create -f environment.yml
+    ```
+* You can now activate the enviroment
+    ```
+    $ cconda activate myenv
+    ```
+* You can find more info about how to manage conda enviroments [Creating an enviroment from an enviroment.yml file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) [moreinfo]